 © Keddy — stock.adobe.com

 2. Vitamins A and C. Fight viral and infectious diseases.
 These substances are natural antioxidants.
-Vitamin A also affects the organs of vision: it relieves tension and fatigue.
+Vitamin A also affects the organs of vision: relieves tension and fatigue.

 Harm and contraindications for use